OutSystems/docs-product/src/managing-the-applications-lifecycle/secure-the-applications/host-header-protection.md

 ## Prerequisites { #prerequisites }

-To configure additional secure endpoints for host header injection protection, you first need to ensure the following conditions:
+To configure additional secure endpoints, you first need to ensure the following conditions:

 * Your infrastructure is in the OutSystems Cloud.
-* The LifeTime version is 11.17.4.0 or higher.
+* The LifeTime version is 11.21.1 or higher.
 * To manage secure endpoints, you need to have Admin built-in role in LifeTime.